• Skip to primary navigation

 cheesesteak ingredients

-There are not many ingredients that go into making an authentic Philly cheesesteak sandwich.
-It is all about choosing the right ingredients to make it authentic and cooking it the right way.
+There are not many ingredients that go into making a Philly cheesesteak sandwich.
+It is all about choosing the right ingredients and cooking it the right way.

 Here is what you will need: